-Weil Briefing: SEC Disclosure and Corporate Governance
+SEC Disclosure & Corporate Governance

 Provision Further Regulatory Action?
-Effective Date Applicability protections effective upon enactment.
+Effective Date Applicability Proxy statement disclosure of reasons for separation of Chairman and CEO (§ 972) SEC rulemaking is complete.
+Existing SEC rules have been effective since February 28, 2010.
+Every company subject to SEC periodic reporting requirements.
+Whistleblower incentives and protections (§§ 922, 924, 929A) SEC is required to issue final rules implementing whistleblower incentive provisions.
+Final rules relating to whistleblower incentives to be issued not later than April 17, 2011 (270 days after All public companies.
+Proposed rules to implement a whistleblower incentives and protection program planned to be enactment). issued October - December 2011 and adopted January - March 2011.
+Provisions relating to whistleblower protections effective Whistleblower protection provisions are self-executing. upon enactment.
 Board committee approval of certain swap transactions (§§ 723, 763) Self-executing.
 SEC and Commodity Futures Trading Commission to engage in rulemaking to establish new clearance and settlement provisions.
 Upon enactment.
 Public companies engaging in derivatives activities.
+Proposed rules on §763 regarding swaps planned to be issued October - December 2010 and adopted April - July 2011.
 Mandatory risk committees at publicly traded "nonbank financial companies supervised by the Federal Reserve Board of Governors" and publicly traded bank holding companies with total consolidated assets of \$10 billion or more (§ 165) Federal Reserve Board of Governors required to issue regulations.
 Final rules to be issued by the Federal Reserve Board of Governors by July 21, 2012 (2 years after enactment), to take effect not later than October 21, 2012 (1 year and 15 months after enactment).
-Risk committees to be established at nonbank financial companies within one year of receipt of a notice of final determination from the Financial Stability Oversight Council that a nonbank financial company shall be supervised by the Fed.
-Risk committees to be established at publicly traded bank holding companies with total consolidated assets of \$10 billion or more in accordance with Fed regulations.
-"Nonbank financial companies supervised by the Federal Reserve Board of Governors," which is defined to include companies that are substantially engaged in financial activities in the U.S. where it has been determined by the Financia Stability Oversight Council that material financial distress at the company would pose a threat to the financial stability of the U.S. (other than bank holding companies or their subsidiaries).
-Publicly traded bank holding companies with total consolidated assets of \$10 billion or more, although the Fed may require publicly traded bank holding companies with total consolidated assets of less than \$10 billion to establish risk committees as determined necessary or appropriate by the Fed to promote sound risk management.
+"Nonbank financial companies supervised by the Federal Reserve Board of Governors," which is defined to include companies that are substantially engaged in financial activities in the U.S. where it has been determined by the Financial Stability Oversight Council Risk committees to be established at nonbank financial companies within one year of receipt of a notice of final determination from the Financial Stability Quercicht that material financial distress at the company would pose a threat to the financial stability of the U.S. (other than bank holding companies or their subsidiaries).
+Stability Oversight Council that a nonbank financial company shall be supervised by the Fed.
+Publicly traded bank holding companies with total consolidated assets of \$10 billion or more, Risk committees to be established at publicly traded bank holding companies with total although the Fed may require publicly traded bank holding companies with total consolidated assets of less than \$10 consolidated assets of \$10 billion or more in billion to establish risk committees as determined